-The proposed build-alternative would replace the failed elastomeric bearing pads and joint seal assemblies at the Little Potato Slough Bridge in San Joaquin County.
+The build-alternative will replace the failed elastomeric bearing pads and joint seal assemblies at the Little Potato Slough Bridge in San Joaquin County.

 1.3.2 No-Build (No-Action) Alternative

 If no action is taken and the project is not built, the Little Potato Slough Bridge would still require replacement of failed bearing pads and joint seal assemblies and would not satisfy requirements in the bridge inspection reports.